DianeCM/Alternative_Topic-Modeling_Methods/README.md

 ### Typical Document for each topic, measuring cosine similarity
 In the case of measuring cosine similarity, it found that the cosine similarity was 1 for each document with all topics.
 Therefore, any document can be chosen to represent any of the topics.

+### TokenVieuxN.txt

+As a result of taking into account the proportion of topics in documents, in one of the program's runs it was found that out of a total of 9 topics:

+### Typical Document for each topic, topic proportion (or probability) in documents

+Topic 5: 1 :
+with prob: 0.994229793548584

+Topic 2: 3 :
+with prob: 0.9962176084518433

+Topic 8: 5 :
+with prob: 0.9965642094612122

+Topic 7: 6 :
+with prob: 0.9959448575973511

+Topic 9: 8 :
+with prob: 0.9937487244606018

+### In the case of measuring cosine similarity, it was found that for each document the cosine similarity was 1 with all topics.
+Therefore, any document can be chosen to represent any of the topics.